groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/document-signing/sign-pdf-with-metadata/_index.md

 Console.WriteLine($"Signed document saved at: {outputFilePath}");
 ```

+The `SignResult` object contains valuable information about the signing operation, including which signatures succeeded and any potential errors.

-## Complete Example
+## Complete Working Example

-Here's the complete code example that brings all steps together:
+Here's the full implementation that you can copy and run immediately:

 ```csharp
 using System;